carl0s/no-rep/README.md

 Removing annoying paid content who's prominent on Repubblica.it website.

+## Please note!

+This add-on acts in your local copy of the website (cached copy) and only manipulates the DOM you already downloaded.
+It does not perform on any level any modification to live content nor it impedes the Newspaper to charge readers for premium content.
+The author is not responsible of any other use of this code as it's working as any other AdBlocker around.

 ## Testing

 If you want to test yourself and run it in your Firefox, you can build it.